Bellingshausen plate

-The Bellingshausen Plate was an ancient tectonic plate that fused onto the Antarctic Plate.
+The Bellingshausen plate was an ancient tectonic plate that fused onto the Antarctic plate.
 It is named after Fabian Gottlieb von Bellingshausen, the Russian discoverer of Antarctica.

-The plate was in existence during the Late Cretaceous epoch and Paleogene period adjacent to eastern Marie Byrd Land.
-Independent plate motion ceased at 61 mya.
+The plate was in existence during the Late Cretaceous epoch and Paleogene period, and it was adjacent to eastern Marie Byrd Land.
+Independent plate motion ceased at 61 million years ago.
 The boundaries are poorly defined.